Simple 3-Step Brightening Routine for Beginners

 Wash your face with a brightening soap or cleanser containing turmeric, kojic acid, or niacinamide.
 Massage gently for 30-60 seconds, then rinse with lukewarm water.

-Why it matters: This step removes overnight oil and dead skin cells while delivering brightening ingredients directly to your skin.
+Why it matters: This removes overnight oil and dead skin cells while delivering brightening ingredients directly to your skin.

 Step 2: Moisturize with SPF